Tellusant/docs/articles-posts/predictive-model-evaluation-framework.md

 # Tellusant Predictive Model Evaluation Framework

 *Work in progress.
+Text getting there.
 Graph is correct*

 Statistical model are often not contextualized in a structured manner and evaluating them becomes a laundry list of observations and questions.
 Here we suggest a structured approach based on the law of threes.